Viola (footballer): Career

-By the beginning of 1995, Viola was then sold to Valencia, but remained for more six months in Corinthians - the winning the Campeonato Paulista and the Copa do Brasil.
+By the beginning of 1995, Viola was then sold to Valencia, but remained for more than six months in Corinthians, winning the Campeonato Paulista and the Copa do Brasil.
 However, he did not suit himself in Spain.
-Despite having reasonable goal numbers, he chose to come back to Brazil by the mid of 1996, even signing with Palmeiras.
+Despite having reasonable goal numbers, he chose to come back to Brazil in mid-1996, even signing with Palmeiras.
 He did not have a regular frequency of good exhibitions, and left the club after the runner-up campaign in the 1997 Brasileirão, signing with Santos.
-He then earned again good performances, leading the team to the semifinals of the Campeonato Paulista and of the Brasileirão, and to the 1998 Copa Conmebol title.
+He then earned good performances, leading the team to the semifinals of the Campeonato Paulista and of the Brasileirão, and to the 1998 Copa Conmebol title.
 He also ended the Brasileirão as top scorer.
 His career's last good moments were in Vasco da Gama, by 1999 and 2000, as a supporting member of the runner-up squad of 2000 FIFA Club World Championship and of the 2000 Copa Mercosur and Brasileirão champions.

 Viola then had an unsuccessful return to Santos in 2001.
 In he left Brazil again to join Turkish side Gaziantepspor, where he scored 18 goals in 46 Super Lig matches during a 1 1/2-season spell.
-In mid-2003, back to Brazil, Viola would defend many other teams, alternating them with some showbol matches and even a reality television show participation by 2010.
-His last coming back trial was in Taboão da Serra, in 2015.
+In mid-2003, back to Brazil, Viola would defend many other teams, alternating them with some showbol matches, and even a reality television show participation by 2010.
+His last coming back trial was in Taboão da Serra in 2015.